hellowislo/wisloPublic/docs/privacy-policy.md

 - **Background Autostart & Battery Optimization:** Ensures Wislo can reliably trigger educational challenges even when your child is deep into their favorite app.

+- **Query All Packages (App Visibility):** Wislo requires the "Query All Packages" permission to list out in Parents Dashboard showing which apps are used for how much time.
+This permission allows the app to display usage data and icons in the Parent Dashboard and is essential for triggering educational interventions.
+We do not transmit your list of installed apps to our servers for any other purpose.

+- **Foreground Service (FGS):** To ensure continuous protection and reliable delivery of grade-based questions, Wislo uses a Foreground Service.
+This prevents the Android system from killing the app process, ensuring that your child’s screen time remains supervised even during long usage sessions.
+A persistent notification is shown to signify that Wislo is active.

 - **Notifications:** Necessary to keep the Wislo service active in the background.

 All these permissions are required for Wislo to work properly — please keep them enabled to make use of the app functionalities.